 MIGRATION AND MOVEMENTS

-Common bottlenose dolphins show a varied diet depending on season and location, adapting both their foraging tactics and prey selection to local conditions.
+Common bottlenose dolphins have a varied diet depending on season and location.
+They adapt both their foraging tactics and prey selection to local conditions.
 Pelagic and demersal fish are the main components, but they also feed on cephalopods and crustaceans.

-Their name comes from the distinct rostrum found on the front of their head (often referred to as a beak), which is typically 7 to 8 cm long.
+Their name comes from their distinct rostrum (often referred to as a beak), which is typically 7–8 cm long.
 Their mouths are gently curved, dipping slightly downward from the tip of the beak and upwards at the base, giving them the appearance of smiling.
-The beak contains from 76 to 98 conically-shaped teeth.
+Their beak contains 76–98 conically-shaped teeth.

 The bottlenose dolphin is a light grey to black colour dorsally, with white or cream colour underneath.
 Some individuals may also have lighter colour on the sides.